Paley the Plagiarist? (by Glenn Branch)

 Screenshot from IMG_4275.MOV

 If you watched the above video, what you saw was a small toy (a Hexbug Nano) solve an ungainly Lego maze in a matter of seconds.
 More to the point, the toy has no brain.
 That is, there is no microcontroller, microprocessor, or even integrated circuit in the whole thing.
 The only moving part is a cell-phone vibrator.
-That brainless machine (which is really a random walker) can right itself if it tips over, almost never gets stuck, and---as you can see---rapidly accomplishes the task that our computer metaphors led us to believe would require significant computing power.
+That brainless machine (which is really a random walker) can right itself if it tips over, almost never gets stuck, and—as you can see—rapidly accomplishes the task that our computer metaphors led us to believe would require significant computing power.
 You might object that in some sense parts of the relevant algorithm are built into the shape and mechanical properties of the toy.
-And you'd be right.
+And you’d be right.
 My point is that there is more than one way to accomplish a cognitive task, and far more than one way to implement an algorithm.
-Think about that the next time you watch a slug ambling across a garden leaf---it's much smarter than you think.
+Think about that the next time you watch a slug ambling across a garden leaf—it’s much smarter than you think.

 References: